oddy-boop/Edusync-git/src/supabase/policies.md

   );

 -- Policies for `school_announcements`
-DROP POLICY IF EXISTS "Enable access based on user role" ON public.school_announcements;
-DROP POLICY IF EXISTS "Enable insert/update/delete access for admin" ON public.school_announcements;
-CREATE POLICY "Enable access based on user role" ON public.school_announcements FOR ALL
+CREATE POLICY "Consolidated policy for school_announcements" ON public.school_announcements FOR ALL
   USING (
     ((select auth.role()) = 'authenticated')